You may not always need a snack before a workout and sometimes a glass of water will do the trick to revive and re-energize you.

 A fruit and nut bar.
 Make sure you pick one that has only 5-6 grams of sugar and low in calories.
 You just need a pick-me-up and not something that will cancel out your hard work.
 If you don’t have that, a handful of nuts and a tablespoon of raisins could do the trick as well.

 Berries and yogurt.
 Yet another well-loved snack but the key to this is to keep the yogurt plain (again, avoid sugary yogurt that may overload your system with unwanted empty calories) and a handful of berries for energy.
-And for a citrus kick with some beauty power, pop a scoop of Sparkle into your yogurt.
+To enhance your workout, pop in a scoop of Muscle Boost goodness to get better results.